RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 either going to be an encrypted false for both cases or an encrypted true for both cases.
 Therefore, we can skip the re-evaluation of `content[0] == a` and simply copy the result from the first evaluation over.
-This optimization involved maintaing a cache of known expression evaluations' results, and reusing those where possible.
+This optimization involved maintaining a cache of known expression evaluations' results, and reusing those where possible.

 # How to apply the example implementation in your own code